-The northern Victorian Rivers region encompasses the Ovens, Goulburn-Broken, Loddon, Wimmera and Campaspe catchments.
+The Victorian Rivers region encompasses the Ovens, Goulburn-Broken, Loddon, Wimmera and Campaspe catchments.
 The lower Ovens, Goulburn, Campaspe and Loddon rivers flow through the Victorian Riverina bioregion, with the Goulburn-Broken, Campaspe and Ovens and contributing significantly to the water resources of the Murray.

 The region includes many significant wetlands, including Wetlands of International Importance listed under the Ramsar Convention (Ramsar) and nationally important wetlands listed under the Directory of Important Wetlands in Australia (DIWA).
 Some of these wetlands include: